This post may contain affiliate links. Read the full disclosure

 The Shangri-La Hotel, The Marina is located right on the Cairns Marlin Marina, making it the perfect central location to almost everything!

-It is a 1-minute walk to the Cairns Cruise Terminal, walking distance to the CBD, The Esplanade, Lagoon, markets, and most of Cairns’ best restaurants.
+It is a 1-minute walk to the Cairns Cruise Terminal, walking distance to the CBD, The Esplanade, Lagoon, Rusty’s market, popular attractions and most of Cairns’ best restaurants.

 The rooms have been recently renovated and are generously sized.